peterjc/zmk-config/README.md

 layout described above for my self-built variant of the Forager keyboard.

 ![Keymap Image](keymap-drawer/acid.svg)

+The Forager Acid keyboard has only 4-key roll-over per hand (so better than the Hesse mentioned above), which was kept in mind when editing this keymap. i.e. I try not to use any combos needing more than four keys in total.

 ## Split 33332+2 Layout with 32 keys